GrilloPress/plans/ta/notes.md

 A thank you system that lets people in an organisation sign in and send messages of thanks (e-cards) to other members of staff.
 The message has the sender's name, message and is also communicated to their line-manager

+## Client End-goal

+The client's main goal is to increase levels of staff engagement and satisfaction.

 ## Features

 Staff can thank other staff for their work